vitaly-t/pg-promise/README.md

 **IMPORTANT:**

-The most important methods to understand from start are [task] and [tx].
+The most important methods to understand from start are [task] and [tx] (see [Tasks] and [Transactions]).
 As documented for method [query], it acquires and releases the connection, which makes it a poor choice for executing multiple queries at once.
-For this reason, [Chaining Queries] is an absolute must-read, to avoid writing the code that misuses connections.
+For this reason, [Chaining Queries] is a must-read, to avoid writing the code that misuses connections.

 [Learn by Example] is a beginner's tutorial based on examples.